Rita Nakashima Brock: Later career

-In 2015, Brock's Soul Repair Center work was increasingly supported by Volunteers of America (VOA).
-In June 2017, Brock accepted the position of Senior Vice President and Director of the Shay Moral Injury Center at Volunteers of America, named in honor of VA retired psychiatrist and noted scholar of moral injury Jonathan Shay.
+From June 2017 to July 2025, Brock served as Senior Vice President for Moral Injury Recovery Programs and founded the Shay Moral Injury Center at Volunteers of America, named in honor of retired VA psychiatrist and noted scholar of moral injury Jonathan Shay.

-Brock's work involves assisting VOA's affiliates across the U.S. in implementing moral injury programs and working nationally on new moral injury programs that further the mission of caring for those at risk.
+Brock's work involved assisting VOA's affiliates across the U.S. in implementing moral injury education programs that furthered the mission of caring for those at risk.
+As the global COVID pandemic took hold, programs were moved online and expanded from veterans into the many populations experiencing moral injury, such as healthcare workers and first responders.

 Publications

-Brock has co-authored several books and published various contributions primarily on moral injury, theology and culture, feminist theology, sexuality and religion.
+Brock has authored one book, co-authored four books, co-edited five books, and published many essays primarily on moral injury, theology and culture, feminist theology, sexuality and religion.
 Her books are: